 - Sweetener Options: Any healthy granulated or liquid sweetener will work instead of xylitol.
 You may need to change the amount if using a liquid sweetener, so see How to Substitute Sweeteners.

 - Egg Alternatives: You can use an equivalent egg substitute like my Powdered Egg Replacer instead of eggs.

-- Dairy-free Option: For a dairy-free option, you can substitute the buttermilk with 1 Tbsp organic lemon juice or vinegar plus additional milk substitute to equal the amount of liquid needed.
+- Dairy-free Option: For a dairy-free option, you can substitute the buttermilk with 1 tablespoon organic lemon juice or vinegar plus an additional milk substitute to equal the amount of liquid needed.

 - Molasses Alternative: You can use additional candida-friendly sweetener instead of molasses if desired.
 However, the molasses adds to the depth of the recipe.